passkeydeveloper/passkey-authenticator-aaguids/README.md

 The properties are `icon_dark` and `icon_light`.
 The values of these properties must be SVG data encoded into a base64 data URI. `icon_dark` should be a version targeted at dark mode and/or dark backgrounds. `icon_light` should be a version targeted at light mode and/or light backgrounds.
 The image must be square and have adequate padding around the icon/element.

-Many web-based tools can do this encoding/formatting, including: [https://base64.guru/converter/encode/image/svg](https://base64.guru/converter/encode/image/svg).
+Many web-based tools can do this encoding/formatting, including: [https://base64.guru/converter/encode/image/svg](https://base64.guru/converter/encode/image/svg) (select `Data URI` under "Output Format").

 Example of the Google G icon as a base64 encoded SVG data URI: